Elin aka MooseLady

 Knowledge and science - always in motion

-This article was written in 2021, which means that all the information in this article might change.
+This article was written in 2021 and updated in 2023, which means that all the information in this article might change.

 Questions we are one archaeological find away from getting answers to; can be just around the corner.